-Attributes: Comparative Civilizations, Humanities (Division I A), Service Learning 250 Topics in Religion and Culture (e.g., Goddess and Devotee; Women & Religion; Sexuality and Spirituality; Women's Ways of Believing) Attributes: Appropriate for First-Year, Humanities (Division I A) 259 Islam An introduction to Islamic beliefs and practices in their classical forms: rituals, law, mysticism, and other topics.
+Attributes: Global Diversity, Humanities, LAWP/PMGT Ethics Elective 250 Topics in Religion and Culture (e.g., Goddess and Devotee; Women & Religion; Sexuality and Spirituality; Women's Ways of Believing) Attributes: Appropriate for First-Year, Humanities 259 Islam An introduction to Islamic beliefs and practices in their classical forms: rituals, law, mysticism, and other topics.
 The course will consider aspects of Islamic cultures and societies in medieval and modern times.
 This course is cross-listed as HIST 259 and MEST 259.
-Attributes: Comparative Civilizations, Humanities (Division I A), INST Middle East/N Africa Crse, MEMS Elective, Social Sciences (Division II) 260 Topics in Religious Traditions (e.g., Islam; Shamanism; Apocrypha) Prerequisite dependent upon topic.
+Attributes: Global Diversity, Humanities, INST Middle East/N Africa Crse, MEMS Elective, Religion - Western Traditions, Social Sciences 260 Topics in Religious Traditions (e.g., Islam; Shamanism; Apocrypha) Prerequisite dependent upon topic.

-Attributes: Appropriate for First-Year, Humanities (Division I A) 270 Middle Eastern Christianity: Its Rich Past, Its Uncertain Future Since its inception Christianity has existed in the Middle East.
+Attributes: Appropriate for First-Year, Humanities 270 Middle Eastern Christianity: Its Rich Past, Its Uncertain Future Since its inception Christianity has existed in the Middle East.
 There it expanded even before it attained legal status in the early fourth century.
 There it experienced both consolidation and division as a result of the ecumenical councils.
 There it has been interacting with Islam for fourteen centuries.
 There it has encountered the various forms of Western Christianity that encroached on its territory.
 And there it is struggling to survive despite continual emigration, cultural marginalization, and increasing persecution.
 In this course we will trace the evolution of the Christian communities in the Middle East (Assyrian, pre-Chalcedonian and Chalcedonian Orthodox, Catholic, and Protestant), analyze contemporary challenges to their survival, and examine their diasporic displacement, especially to western Europe and North America.
 This course is cross-listed as RELG 270.

-Attributes: Humanities (Division I A), Middle East Humanities, Religion - Western Traditions 304 Religion, Love and Sex Sexuality: the power of the sacred within us, or the curse of original sin?
+Attributes: Humanities, Middle East Humanities, Religion - Western Traditions 304 Religion, Love and Sex Sexuality: the power of the sacred within us, or the curse of original sin?
 Romantic love: an illusion created by hormones and imagination, or a path to union with the divine?
 Love and sex are basic facts of life with which religions have always had a deep and complex relationship.
 This course will use a multi-disciplinary and comparative religions approach to understand the history, science, and theology of love, sex, and religion.
 Offered every two years.

-Attributes: Humanities (Division I A)
+Attributes: Humanities

 309 Christian Spiritualities

 This course will situate the development of various Christian spiritualities against the backdrop of Christian history, from apostolic Christianity to the present day.
 Even though emphasis will be given to analysis of key texts, consideration will also be given to the ways in which Christian spiritualities have found expression in liturgy, art, music, cinema, and social movements.
 We will also consider how various Christian spiritualities continue to shape the lives of people in the United States, especially in south central Pennsylvania.

 Prerequisites: 107 or 212 or 214, or permission of instructor.
 Offered every two years.

 Attributes: Religion - Western Traditions

 310 Topics in the Study of Myth

 (e.g., Comparative Mythology; Myths of Creation)

 Prerequisite dependent upon topic.

+Attributes: Humanities

-Attributes: Humanities (Division I A) 311 Buddhism and the Environment Although protection of the environment is not a Buddhist goal per se, it is involved in the quest for enlightenment.
-The course will apply the Buddhist perspective to questions about the relations between humans and the rest of nature, to specific environmental problems, to the tradeoffs between human good and protection of other species, and to consumption and consumerism.
-Prerequisites: 122 or ENST 111, or permission of instructor.
-Offered every two years Attributes: Comparative Civilizations, ES Humanities/Arts/Environ Crs, Religion - Other Traditions, SINE Elective 312 Topics in the History of Christianity (e.g., Contemporary Roman Catholic Thought; Medieval Mysticism; Christianity in Crisis; Augustine of Hippo; Eastern Orthodoxy) Prerequisite dependent upon topic.
+311 Buddhism and the Environment

+Although protection of the environment is not a Buddhist goal per se, it is involved in the quest for enlightenment.
+The course will apply the Buddhist perspective to questions about the relations between humans and the rest of nature, to specific environmental problems, to the tradeoffs between human good and protection of

+other species, and to consumption and consumerism.

+Offered every two years

+Attributes: EASN Elective Set 1, ENST Humanities/Arts (ESHA), Global Diversity,

+Religion - Other Traditions, SINE Elective

+312 Topics in the History of Christianity

+(e.g., Contemporary Roman Catholic Thought; Medieval Mysticism; Christianity in Crisis; Augustine of Hippo; Eastern Orthodoxy)

+Prerequisite dependent upon topic.